zhiming99/rpc-frmwrk/README.md

 14. `Object access via Multi-hop routing` (to come)

 ---
+[`Wed 12 Feb 2020 02:09:38 PM Beijing`]
+1. The `WebSocket` support is completed.
+And the instructions about the usage is updated in the [`Readme.md`](https://github.com/zhiming99/rpc-frmwrk/blob/master/rpc/wsport/Readme.md)
+2. Next task is `multihop` support, the very important feature!

 [`Mon 10 Feb 2020 02:14:10 PM Beijing`]
 1. `Websocket` support is comming.
 The new update delivers a working version of `Websocket` port.
 However, the  `transparent proxy traversal` remains to test.